bobirdmi/genetic-algorithms/docs/intro.rst

   - multiple point up to uniform crossover

-- elitism may be turned on/off
+- elitism may be turned on/off (the best individual may migrate to the next generation)

 Content description
 ===================